Share your story

 Career Networking & Advising (Summer Connect Events)

 If you would like to host a group of summer associates in your city over the summer, our Summer Connect events are the perfect opportunity!
 These events strive to connect recent graduates in cities with students who are working there over the summer.
-In 2018, Summer Connect events were hosted in Chicago, New York, D.C. and other cities across the country.
-If you are interested in hosting an event, please contact the Alumni Office at email@example.com or (314) 935-5246.
+In 2018, Summer Connect events were hosted in Chicago, New York, D.C., and other cities across the country.
+If you are interested in hosting an event, please email the Alumni Office or phone (314) 935-5246.

 Career-Related Panelist or Program Speaker

 Share your career knowledge and expertise with students.
-The Career Services Office organizes a number of career-related panels during the school year for students.
+The Career Services Office organizes many career-related panels during the school year for students.
 All students are invited and encouraged to attend.
 Most panels center on various practice areas, though there are a number that encompass broader topic areas, such as interviewing skills or professional development topics.
 Panelists selected represent as wide a spectrum as possible: employer type; employer size; private vs. public employers; geographic location; specialties within a given practice area; career changers; and different levels of experience.
 These one-hour panels typically take place during the lunch hour in one of the law school classrooms.
-To express your interest in serving as a panelist or speaker, please contact Tanya Bishop at firstname.lastname@example.org or (314) 935-8044.
+To express your interest in serving as a panelist or speaker, please email Tanya Bishop or phone (314) 935-8044.

 Reunion Committee Volunteer

 Reunion Weekend is a great opportunity to catch up with old friends and to revisit the Law School.
 Become more involved with the weekend by joining your Reunion Class Committee.
 As a committee member, you will participate in conference calls to help encourage your classmates to attend Reunion Weekend.
-If you are interested in serving on your Reunion Committee please contact the Alumni Office at email@example.com or (314) 935-5246.
+If you are interested in serving on your Reunion Committee please email the Alumni Office or phone (314) 935-5246.

 Alternative Dispute Resolution

 The innovative Alternative Dispute Resolution (ADR) Program prepares graduates as advocates, counselors, problem solvers, negotiators, mediators, arbitrators, and policymakers.
 ADR offers a range of courses and lawyering skills competitions for law students, as well as seminars, speakers, and training programs for students, lawyers, and members of the community.
-The program also sponsors mediation trainings, lectures and, CLE programs.
+The program also sponsors mediation training, lectures, and CLE programs.
 If you are interested in facilitating one of these program events, get involved!
-For more information or to volunteer, please contact Jennifer French at firstname.lastname@example.org or (314) 935-9764.
+For more information or to volunteer, please email Rachel Mance or phone (314) 935-6403.

 Students are encouraged to refine their lawyering skills by participating in Client Counseling Competitions.
 These competitions help students enhance their dispute resolution, interviewing, and counseling skills and they also provide excellent training in valuable lawyering skills and professional values.
 The ADR Program administers the client counseling competitions.
-For more information or to volunteer, please contact Jennifer French at email@example.com or (314) 935-9764.
+For more information or to volunteer, please email Rachel Mance or phone (314) 935-9764.

 Moot Court Competition Judge

 Moot Court programs are an important part of legal training at Washington University Law.
 They prepare students for and allow them to participate in appellate arguments.
 In the first-year Moot Court Program, students present a professional-level written brief and argue the case against fellow students before an appellate court composed of alumni and faculty.
 In the second year, students may participate in the annual moot court competition, a program in appellate advocacy administered by third-year students with faculty supervision.
 During the annual moot court competition, students argue up to eight rounds before panels of judges and attorneys.
 The final argument occurs before the student body, faculty, and a panel of distinguished federal judges.
-Preliminary round dates will be posted late fall.
-For more information or to volunteer, please contact Jennifer French at firstname.lastname@example.org or (314) 935-9764.
+Preliminary round dates will be posted in late fall.
+For more information or to volunteer, please email Rachel Mance or phone (314) 935-9764.

 Each year, upper-class students can try out for a spot on the award-winning Trial Team.
 As team members, they learn a variety of trial skills—analyzing case files, conducting examinations, and using demonstrative evidence, to name a few.
-Students then apply, practice, and hone these skills in prestigious, full trial competitions.
+Students then apply, practice, and hone these skills in prestigious, full-trial competitions.
 You can support WashULaw’s award-winning trial teams by volunteering your time and expertise as a coach or advisor.
-For more information or to volunteer, please contact Jennifer French at email@example.com or (314) 935-9764.
+For more information or to volunteer, please email Rachel Mance or phone (314) 935-9764.